-Day two- Rise and shine each morning over a full English breakfast at the hotel to power up for a full day of making history come to life.
+Day two- Rise and shine each morning over a buffet breakfast at the hotel to power up for a full day of making history come to life.

 Today we begin by meeting our official Blue Badge Guide for a tour of Westminster Abbey.
 The Abbey is best known as the site of coronation for England’s kings and queens but took center stage in 2011 for the nuptials of Prince William and Duchess Catherine.
 Our Blue Badge Guide will give us all the details and history of this storied church before continuing with a walking tour of London’s political center: The Parliament Building, Big Ben, and Buckingham Palace!

-Our walking tour ends near Covent Garden – the perfect place to grab lunch on your own and enjoy the street performers and shops before continuing to the National Portrait Gallery.
-We will enjoy a docent-led “Rebel Women of History” tour.
-This tour will give us the scoop on several rebel women as well as showcasing the beautiful art.
+Our walking tour ends near Covent Garden – the perfect place to grab lunch on your own and enjoy the street performers and shops.

 Day three- After the previous day’s busy pace, you will be ready to board our motor-coach and watch the bucolic English countryside pass by as we make our way to the stately Blenheim Palace.
 Our day-trip in the English countryside starts off with a 45-minute private lecture on the “Ladies of Blenheim” of which many have been highlighted on your favorite podcast!
 Perhaps the most famous ladies of Blenheim are Jennie Jerome Churchill and Consuelo Vanderbilt, the unhappy “dollar-princess.”
 After the lecture, we continue to the palace with an audio guide allowing you to take in the splendor of the palace at your own pace before gathering as a group for a lunch at the palace.
 The estate is expansive, and we will allow time to relax and enjoy the traditional English gardens designed by famous English Landscaper, Capability Brown, before heading to the nearby Oxford, home to the oldest university in the English-speaking world.
 Discover the town of Oxford on your own, join a Harry Potter tour, a pub crawl, or go “punting” – floating lazily in a popular style of boat.
 We will return to our motor-coach and London in the late evening.